electric-sql/electric/website/docs/integrations/digital-ocean.md

 Digital Ocean has a number of different ways to deploy web services.
 We recommend using a [Docker Droplet](https://marketplace.digitalocean.com/apps/docker).

+Below we walk through the steps to deploy Electric using a Docker Droplet.
+First you create the Droplet.
+Then setup some Docker / SSH networking so your local Docker can talk to it.
+Then use Docker Compose to run Electric inside the Droplet.

 > [!Warning] Don't use App Platform
 > We **don't recommend** that you use [App Platform](https://docs.digitalocean.com/products/app-platform/) to deploy the Electric sync service because App Platform does not provide persistent file storage for Shape logs.